dajmcdon/old-hydejack-site/index.md

 received the Umesh Gavasakar Memorial Thesis Award for his dissertation "Generalization Error Bounds for State Space Models."
 In 2017, he was a recipient of the Indiana University Trustees Teaching Award.
 In 2018, he received an NSF CAREER award.
-His work has also been supported by grants from the Institute for New Economic Thinking.
+His work has also been supported by grants from the Institute for New Economic Thinking, the Canadian Statistical Sciences Institute, and the National Sciences and Engineering Research Council of Canada.

 {% include recent-news.html members=page.newsitems %}